ariel-zplinux/playground/README.md

 Contains job interview tasks, training and other random code

 ## backend-job-interview-10-2016
-Extract, agrregate and display data using MERN stack and Server Side Rendering
+Extract, aggregate and display data using MERN stack and Server Side Rendering

 See https://github.com/ariel-zplinux/data-extractor-mern